INMEGEN/mk-gatk/README.md

 		There are 2 steps to the realignment process:

 		1) Determining (small) suspicious intervals which are likely in need of realignment (RealignerTargetCreator tool).
-		2) Running the realigner over those intervals (IndelRealigner), using smith waterman algorithm.
+		2) Running the realigner over those intervals (IndelRealigner) using smith waterman algorithm.

 		The indel realigment step, can take a reference of INDEL positions in the 1000G-Project in order to detect sites that are more propense to be realigned.

-	        For more details see: https://software.broadinstitute.org/gatk/gatkdocs/3.7-0/org_broadinstitute_gatk_tools_walkers_indels_IndelRealigner.php
+	        For more details see: (https://software.broadinstitute.org/gatk/gatkdocs/3.7-0/org_broadinstitute_gatk_tools_walkers_indels_IndelRealigner.php)

 		For this MK: